This monthly roundup of compliance news includes the following articles:

 The 2016 amendment required that a mortgage servicer provide a modified periodic statement to borrowers once they entered bankruptcy proceedings.
 When borrowers exit bankruptcy proceedings, a servicer is required to transition back to providing periodic statements as usual within a single billing cycle.
 The rule provided that a servicer was exempt from this timing requirement when the payment due date for that billing cycle was less than 14 days after the due date on which a triggering event occurs (i.e., when the borrower enters bankruptcy or exits bankruptcy, or when the court discharges personal liability for the loan).

-Mortgage servicers faced implementation challenges, as this requirement was complex and difficult to operationalise.
+Mortgage servicers faced implementation challenges, as this requirement was complex and difficult to operationalize.
 As a result, the CFPB issued a second amendment in March 2018 to change the requirement to send a modified or unmodified periodic statement to such customers from a single billing cycle to a single statement transition period.
 Mortgage servicers are now exempt from providing a modified periodic statement in the first billing cycle after a borrower files or exits bankruptcy (or it is discharged) and can now provide the first statement to the customer in the subsequent billing cycle.

 The amended rule became effective in April 2018; therefore, it is crucial that mortgage servicers evaluate these changes and ensure that they design, implement and validate the effectiveness of the controls necessary to timely and accurately send the modified periodic statements to customers entering bankruptcy proceedings and provide unmodified statements in a timely manner to borrowers who exit bankruptcy.

 It is important to note that this newsletter is provided for general information purposes only and is not intended to serve as legal analysis or advice.
-Companies should seek the advice of legal counsel or other appropriate advisers on specific questions and practises as they relate to their unique circumstances.
+Companies should seek the advice of legal counsel or other appropriate advisers on specific questions and practices as they relate to their unique circumstances.